owenduffy/bme280r/README.md

-# A simple IoT temperature and humidity sensor for NodeMCU / Lua and submitting measurements by RESTful API.
+# A simple IoT temperature, humidity and pressure sensor for NodeMCU / Lua and submitting measurements by RESTful API.

 To use the code, copy init.default.lua to init.lua, and nodevars.default.lua to nodevars.lua and customise the latter to suit your needs.